 If you're looking for a unique and interesting pepper to grow in your garden, the 7 Pot Primo is definitely worth considering.

 Why is it Called 7 Pot & It's Origin Story

-Troy Primeaux began developing the 7 Pot Primo cross in the early 2000s at the University of Louisiana at Lafayette’s Horticulture Department.
+Troy Primeaux began developing the 7 Pot Primo in the early 2000s at the University of Louisiana at Lafayette’s Horticulture Department.
 He had a Bachelor of Science in Sustainable Agriculture and Horticulture from ULL.
-Along with his professors because cultivating this new pepper and they officially released the pepper in 2005, and have since become a favorite among chili lovers and pepper growers alike.
+So along with his professors because cultivating this new pepper and they officially released the pepper in 2005.
+Since then it has become a favorite among chili lovers and pepper growers alike.

 Troy Primeaux has discussed on several occasions how he sold his seeds during the early development of the 7 pot primo before its release.
 Which is where the 7 Pot Primo controversy began.

 An interesting controversy between the 7 Pot Primo and the Carolina Reaper, which we won't be covering in this blog.
-But to give a brief idea, in 2012 when the Carolina Reaper took over as the world's hottest chili pepper.
-There have been many arguments and discussions on forums that the Carolina Reaper pepper was linked due to its similar appearance amount other reasons.
+But to give a brief idea, in 2012 when the Carolina Reaper took over as the world's hottest chili pepper, there have been many arguments and discussions on forums that the Carolina Reaper pepper was linked to the 7 pot due to its similar appearance amount other reasons.

 Where to Find 7 Pot Primo Products

 If you're interested in trying the amazingly delicious but dangerously hot 7 Pot Primo products, there are plenty of choices out there made with the pepper.

 Whether you're a hot sauce lover, salsa fanatic, or BBQ enthusiast, here are a couple of products you can try that we recommend: